 Now in its fifth year, SCYP is enabling cities to reach their sustainability goals in an affordable manner while transforming higher education into an arena where students can learn through real-life problem solving.

-Learn more about the student projects previously implemented for the City of Salem, City of Gresham, City of Springfield, and Lane Transit District in the SCYP Project Portfolio.
+Learn more about the student projects previously implemented for the City of Salem, City of Gresham, City of Springfield, Lane Transit District, and the City of Medford in the SCYP Project Portfolio.

 Praise for SCYP